4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/handlers.rst

     handler = AzureBlobHandler(<connection-string>, <container-name>, <blob-name>)

 The handlers behave like 'streams', and provide all the normal stream capabilities.
-Downloading and uploading is done  by a push/pull strategy; content is retrieved from the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.pull()` request, and uploaded to the source by a :meth:`~fourinsight.engineroom.utils.core.BaseHandler.push()`.
-Correspondingly reading and writing to the handler is done using :meth:`~io.TextIOWrapper.read()` and :meth:`~io.TextIOWrapper.write()`.
+Downloading and uploading is done  by a push/pull strategy; content is retrieved from the source by a :meth:`~fourinsight.engineroom.utils.BaseHandler.pull()` request, and uploaded to the source by a :meth:`~fourinsight.engineroom.utils.BaseHandler.push()`.
+Correspondingly, reading and writing to the handler is done using :meth:`~io.TextIOWrapper.read()` and :meth:`~io.TextIOWrapper.write()`.

 For reading from handlers: